Caretaker (Star Trek: Voyager): Casting

+There are also the unnamed Chief Medical Officer (a human male), an unnamed female Vulcan nurse, and the completely-unseen Chief Engineer.

+As the episode progresses, more characters are introduced; see Cast of Star Trek: Voyager.

-Quark has a scene in this episode, who was a main cast character on the show Star Trek: Deep Space Nine, which was in production concurrently with Star Trek: Voyager at this time.
+Quark has a scene in this episode; he was a main cast character on the show Star Trek: Deep Space Nine, which was in production concurrently with Star Trek: Voyager at this time.
 By the end of the episode, several major characters for Voyager are introduced, including Neelix and Kes.
-Torres, Chakotay, and Tuvok are also introduced as being on the Voyager spacecraft, and several other characters that were introduced, such as Stadi, are lost.
+Chakotay, Torres, and Tuvok are also introduced on the Val Jean spacecraft at the start of the episode, and several other characters that were introduced, such as Stadi and Cavit, are lost.
 Since the spacecraft is moved to the Delta Quadrant, they are also cut off from communication with Deep Space Nine and Starfleet at that time.

 Production

 Filming began on September 6, 1994, with the scenes set on Deep Space Nine.
 Scenes with Geneviève Bujold, the first actress chosen to play Captain Nicole Janeway, were filmed with her over September 7 and 8.
 Bujold and the director Winrich Kolbe reportedly disagreed over Bujold's performance: Bujold insisted on playing the role in a more restrained way than Kolbe wanted.
 She departed on her second day of filming and production was suspended until September 12, when filming of scenes without Janeway recommenced.
 Actresses reported as possible replacements for Bujold included Joanna Cassidy, Susan Gibney, Elizabeth Dennehy, Tracy Scoggins, and Lindsay Crouse.
 Kate Mulgrew was cast as Captain Kathryn Janeway, from among four actresses recalled from the original round of auditions, and shooting of her scenes began on September 19.
 Several of Bujold's scenes can be seen on the Season One DVD extras.

 "Caretaker" took 31 days to shoot, and was filmed at multiple locations.
 The production of the episode remains one of the most expensive in television history, reportedly costing $23 million.

-The has similarities to Gene Roddenberry's Andromeda, which also features a hologram, a starship transported by an anomaly into a new alien landscape and the deaths of bridge officers and their replacement with a misfit crew.
+The series has similarities to Gene Roddenberry's Andromeda, which also features a hologram, a starship transported by an anomaly into a new alien landscape and the deaths of bridge officers and their replacement with a misfit crew.
 The scenes of medical experiments on the array appear to pay homage to Bujold's 1978 film Coma, and the opening sequence of the episode—a text crawl followed by a small spaceship being chased by a larger one—mirrors the opening of Star Wars.

 The art department for Voyager was based out of the Dreier building at Paramount Studios.